louis11-le/reactjs-tasks-management/README.md

 ### Back-end API
 The back-end API is deployed and available at:
 - [NestJS API](https://app-tasks-management-3644f0514b3a.herokuapp.com)

+### Notice
+Please note that the above links are now deprecated and may no longer be active.
+If you would like to see a live demo of the application, please feel free to request it by email me louis11.tech@gmail.com, and a new deployment can be arranged.

 ## Getting Started
 To get started with the project locally, follow the instructions below.